SiliconLabs/gecko_sdk/README.md

 ## Getting Started with GSDK

-The recommended method to get started with the GSDK is to first install [Simplicity Studio 5](https://www.silabs.com/developers/simplicity-studio), which will setup your development environment and walk you through the installation of GSDK.
+The recommended method to get started with the GSDK is to first install [Simplicity Studio 5](https://www.silabs.com/developers/simplicity-studio), which will set up your development environment and walk you through installing the GSDK.
 Alternatively, GSDK and other required tools may be installed manually.

 ### Installing through Simplicity Studio